Dioooooooooooooooo/Lexi/.serena/memories/tanstack-query-architecture-patterns.md

 - **Simpler than hybrid approaches** - one pattern for everything

 There are **NO special cases** where stores should call APIs directly.
 If you think you found one, you're wrong - use TanStack Query.

+**Mutations should be simple and focused** - if you need additional data after a mutation, either get it from the backend response or use a separate query.